How to Overcome the Social Media Comparison Trap

 We’ve gone through our entire lives being compared to other people.
 As a child, you’re told how much you resemble (or don’t resemble) your parents.
 In school, you’re placed into different classes depending on your learning level.
 When applying for university you’re pitted against other students to get in and when applying for a job, you’re compared completely to the other applicants.

-Your constant social media comparison isn’t something you do more than others.
+So, your constant social media comparison isn’t something you do more than others.
 It’s not something unusual.
 It’s common because we’ve been conditioned our whole lives to compare ourselves to others to survive.

 So now we know we’re not alone, how can we overcome it?
 Because we all know that feeling after a good scroll session that leaves us with very little self-worth.